ez-org/eznode/README.md

 A pruned node can only scan the recent blocks it still has available for transactions related to your wallet.
 This makes it primarily suitable for newly created wallets.

-If you'd like to use an existing wallet, you'll need to scan for historical transactions by setting `RESCAN_DATE=<yyyy-mm-dd>` to the wallet creation time (err on the too early side) and disable pruning with `PRUNE=0` (or increasing it enough to include the rescan date).
+If you'd like to use an existing wallet, you'll need to scan for historical transactions by setting `RESCAN_DATE=<yyyy-mm-dd>` to the wallet creation time (err on the too early side) and disable pruning with `PRUNE=0` (or increase it enough to include the rescan date).
 You may enable pruning after scanning is completed.

 ## ⚙️ Configuration